 - 1. All Continuous Improvement Plans will be reviewed by Agency staff, with assistance from other Vermont educators in a peer review process, as required or desired.
 Each school will receive feedback from this review. - 2.
-To meet the state accountability standards (which comply with federal accountability requirements), schools will be expected to develop and revise their Continuous Improvement Plan based on the Secretary's recommendations, accountability status and student outcomes.
+To meet the state accountability standards (which comply with federal accountability requirements) and the requirements of this Manual state accountability standards (which comply with federal accountability requirements), schools will be expected to develop, evaluate, and revise their Continuous Improvement Plan annually based on the Secretary's recommendations, accountability status and student outcomes.
 The Agency may choose to differentiate support and requirements for individual schools based on identified needs. - 3.
+In accordance with 16 V.S.A.
+165(g) and 2022 Acts and Resolves No. 127, Sec.
+14, and as required by Vermont Agency of Education (AOE) District Quality Standard Rule Series 100, each Vermont school district shall evaluate and report performance as articulated in Section 131 District Quality Review Process.
 On an annual basis, the Agency will identify schools for an Education Quality Standards Review.
 All schools, regardless of accountability status, will be eligible for this review.
 The Secretary of Education will determine the requirements and outcomes of this review, including a peer review system between schools that shall include a culturally and socially diverse group of parents/legal guardians, community members, home-school liaisons, and students.
 The review will be based on the requirements of this rule to ensure academic and social equity, enforcement of protections against discrimination as a result of, or on the basis of, the reasons set forth in Section 2113 and the Statement of Purpose of this Manual, and improved academic and social outcomes for students.